Patient and Family Advisory Council

 - David Harnden, Grafton - Post Acute Specialty Services Quality and Practice Committee and Integrated Stroke Advisory Committee

-- Irene Kavanagh, Cobourg - Emergency Department, ICU and Integrated Stroke Advisory Committee
+- Irene Kavanagh, Cobourg - Emergency Department and ICU

 - Donna Tindale-Henderson - Cancer and Supportive Care Quality and Practice Committee

 Terms of Reference and Role Description